Elbow Fracture In Adults

 Raise your elbow above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your elbow on pillows or blankets to keep it elevated comfortably.
 While your elbow is elevated, wiggle your fingers and open and close them to prevent hand stiffness.

-Follow instructions about when it is okay to take a bath or shower.
+Follow instructions about when you may take a bath or shower.
 It is important not to get your brace, cast, or splint wet.
 Cover your device with a plastic bag before you bathe.
 Tape the bag to your skin above the device to help keep out water.
-Hold your elbow away from the water in case the bag leaks.
+Hold your elbow away from the water in case the bag breaks.

-- Check the skin around your brace and splint daily for any redness or open skin areas.
+- Check the skin around your brace and splint daily for any redness or open skin.

 - Do not use a sharp or pointed object to scratch your skin under the brace or splint.

-- Do not remove your brace or splint unless you are directed to.
+- Do not remove your brace or splint unless directed.